Dvlv/Tkinter-By-Example/README.md

 You are free to download this book as many times as you want and you are encouraged to share it with anyone and everyone who may benefit from it.

+You are free to translate this book into another language if you wish.

 If you wish to compile the Latex source into another format you may do so.
 If you then wish to redistribute this new format please submit it as a pull request here.

 ### The Python Code